alexMarFar/image_serializer_pkg/README.md

 # serializer_pkg
-ROS2 package for image serialization in both rclpy and rclcpp.
+ROS2 package for message serialization in both rclpy and rclcpp.

 Available for:
 - sensor_msgs: